14 day free trial!

 - Fierce competition.
 Because it’s simple and cheap to set up a dropshipping business, you can expect to face stiff competition from other entrepreneurs.

 - Expecting easy income.
-On the surface, dropshipping seems like a simple way to earn passive income.
+On the surface, dropshipping seems like a simple way to earn a passive income.
 However, you’ll still need to put in plenty of time and effort to give your business the best chance of success.

 - Fees.
 Finally, don’t forget that many dropshipping suppliers also charge ongoing monthly or annual fees.